kcmvp/dvo/refactor.md

 - Meta as authoritative metadata: Move runtime schema/field metadata into the `meta` layer (and emitted generated files).
 Runtime code should consume the metadata from generated artifacts rather than re-scanning entity structs.

+- Schema and ValueObject ownership: The canonical definitions for `Schema` (the structural blueprint) and `ValueObject` (the typed/validated payload shape) live in the `meta` package.
+They are implemented and maintained in `meta`, and are treated as the shared, minimal data contracts used by both `value` and `view`.
+The `view` package may extend or wrap these types to provide view-specific validation rules, helpers, or helper constructors, but the core data shapes and stable semantics belong to `meta`.

 - Keep table info stable: `entity` may expose `Table()` and `entity`-level helpers, but the generator should emit `Table` into generated `FieldMeta` when available.
 Prefer consuming generator-emitted table metadata for DDL and SQL generation to avoid re-invoking entity methods at runtime.

 - Field factory signature and responsibility split: